-It is obviously impossible to cover all the publications available even in a limited collection such as ours, not to mention the vast resources available over the internet, in a guide like this.
-The following criteria have therefore been used to select documents and web sites for inclusion or exclusion:
+It is obviously impossible to cover all the publications available even in a guide like this.
+This guide focuses on online resources.
+However, the guide also highlights some print materials, now, that are mainly historical.
+The following criteria have therefore been used to select documents and web sites for inclusion:

 Readers of this guide will notice immediately that no single agency is responsible for all scientific publishing; each subject, in fact, is represented by publications and web sites from several different sources.